-During 2020, Morrison & Foerster LLP ("Morrison & Foerster") provided legal services to the Company.
-Mr. O'Donnell, a director of the Company, is a partner of Morrison & Foerster.
-For the fiscal year of 2020 and 2019, we paid Morrison & Foerster a total of \$388,700 and \$120,300, respectively, for legal services.
-All such services provided by Morrison & Foerster to the Company were made in the ordinary course of business and on substantially the same terms as other comparable transactions with third parties.
-We believe the legal fees paid in 2020 to Morrison Foerster were less than 5% of such firm's total gross revenues for its last completed fiscal year.
+Prior to June 2021, Morrison & Foerster LLP ("Morrison & Foerster") provided legal services to the Company.
+Mr. O'Donnell, a director of the Company, was a member of Morrison & Foerster until June 2021.
+For the fiscal year 2021, the Company paid Morrison & Foerster a total of \$348,000 for legal services.

+All such services provided by Orrick and Morrison & Foerster to the Company were made in the ordinary course of business and on substantially the same terms as other comparable transactions with third parties.
+We believe the legal fees paid in 2021 to Orrick and Morrison & Foerster were less than 5% of such firm's total gross revenues for its respective last completed fiscal year.